HL7/fhir-us-ndh/input/pagecontent/exchange-ig.md

 ##### When to use Subscription
 FHIR subscription is a powerful feature that allows a system to receive real-time notifications when data is created, updated, or deleted on a FHIR server.
 Therfore, distributed Access/Workflow Directories can receive notifications when data changes on the NDH Exchange server through a subscription.
 This is an active notification system, where the NDH Exchange server proactively sends notifications to the directories as data changes occur.

-However, there are some cases where subscription may not be the best choice:
-1. Small-scale distributed Access/Workflow Directories: If you're building a small-scale directory, FHIR NDH subscription might not be necessary.
-In this case, it may be more appropriate to use a simpler query mechanism to poll the NDH server at regular intervals.

-2. Infrequent data updates: If the data being monitored doesn't change frequently, FHIR NDH subscription may not be the most efficient solution.
-In this case, it may be better to retrieve the data periodically through scheduled tasks.

-3. Limited resources: FHIR NDH subscription requires resources such as network bandwidth, processing power, and storage.
-If your system has limited resources, it may not be able to handle the constant stream of notifications that FHIR NDH subscription generates.

-4. Security concerns: If there are security concerns around sending real-time notifications to external systems, FHIR NDH subscription may not be the best choice.
-In this case, it may be better to use a secure messaging protocol such as HTTPS to retrieve the data.

-5. Cost considerations: Depending on the implementation, FHIR NDH subscription may incur additional costs for processing and network bandwidth.
-If cost is a concern, it's important to carefully evaluate the benefits of using FHIR NDH subscription compared to other mechanisms for data retrieval.

-In 2020, the "No Surprises Act" was included in HR 133 by congress, aimed at resolving various causes of unexpected medical bills, including inaccuracies in provider directories.
-Prior to this, only directories for Medicare, Medicaid, and Qualified Health Plans were required to ensure accuracy.
-However, the new bill now applies to all individual and group health plans.
-Similar to the current CMS directory regulations, the act mandates that health plans must verify and update information in their provider directories at least every 90 days, encompassing both individual providers and facilities.
-Unverified providers must be removed from the directory, and any updates must be made within two days of receiving the information.
-Additionally, the bill holds health plans accountable for any out-of-network billing done through providers listed in the directory as in-network.

-Please consider the regulatory requirements when deciding whether to use FHIR NDH subscription.

 ##### Subscriptions
 In the FHIR (DSTU2 - R4) system, subscriptions are query-based.
 Clients can dynamically define subscriptions by posting a Subscription resource with a criteria string.
 The FHIR server then executes a query against that criteria and tracks the query result-set for each subscription request.
 Whenever a change is made to the server's data, the server must re-run the query and send notifications to clients if their result-set changes, such as when a new entry is added or removed.